日本!

 Typical vending machine in Japan.
 Lots of tea, some sport drinks, fruit juice, and coffee.
 This one was in the hospital.

 The neighboring machine actually has some pop in the top row, but again most of the options are healthier than that.
-Remember a few years ago when Coca-Cola used CGI polar bears in their ad campaign?
-The bear lives on in Japan.

 A rare sight in Japan: a completely empty corridor in a large regional hospital.
 On a Sunday such things are possible.